katydecorah/katydecorah.github.io/code/_posts/2022-11-07-documentation-action.md

 In the sample workflow for documentation action, the action will trigger if any of the following files, `.github/workflows/example.yml`, `action.yml`, `package.json`, and `README.md`, since these files are the source for the documentation.
 If there's a diff, then the action will generate and commit the documentation.

 The documentation action may not cover all action use cases yet.
-(It mostly it covers what I have built with action so far.)
+(It mostly it covers what I have built with actions so far.)